Lincoln College of Technology-Melrose Park

 Is It Hard to Get Into Lincoln College of Technology-Melrose Park?
 Acceptance Rate & Requirements

 As a private institution in Melrose Park, Illinois, Lincoln College of Technology-Melrose Park enrolls students across a range of programs.
-The school reports a graduation rate of roughly 67%.
+The graduation rate is roughly 67%.

 Can I Afford It?